-- Innovative dual enrollment program offering eligible student the opportunity to earn credit for up to four (4) free college courses up to $5,000.
-Additional college courses available based upon student/family interest;
+- Innovative dual enrollment program offering eligible students the opportunity to earn credit for up to four (4) free college courses up to $5,000.
+Additional college courses available based upon student/family interest.

 - Highly supportive alumni association offering personalized advising to graduates with college, career and financial aid needs.

-The city of New Bedford and the larger region serve as our classroom outside of school walls, providing GLCPS students with unlimited learning opportunities.
+The city of New Bedford and its connections to the world serve as our classroom outside of school walls, providing GLCPS students with unlimited learning opportunities.
 For example, our students:

-- Engage in meaningful STEAM activities by capitalizing on New Bedford’s resources such as the Whaling Museum, the Buttonwood Park Zoo, SouthCoast Hospitals, Buzzards Bay Coalition, and the Working Waterfront;
+- Engage in meaningful marine science activities by capitalizing on New Bedford’s resources such as the Whaling Museum, the Buttonwood Park Zoo, SouthCoast Hospitals, Buzzards Bay Coalition, and the Working Waterfront

 - Gain exposure to the city’s rich offerings in music and the arts through collaborations with the Zeiterion Theatre and others.

 - Establishing a partnership with schools in Cabo Verde by sending a contingent of GLCPS administrators and teachers to the country and donating school and technology supplies;